najibninaba/chatbot-devel-begins-with-me/README.md

 # ChatBot Begins With Me

-This is a repo for the example code and data for the Chatbot Begins With Me Workshop
+This is a repo for the example code and data for the Chatbot Development Begins With Me Workshop

 ## Questions?